elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

     - The entire changelog can be found [here](https://github.com/kubernetes/ingress-nginx/blob/main/Changelog.md).
 - Added a new config `global.containerRuntime` (default set to `containerd`).
   - Supported runtimes are `containerd` and `docker`
+- The option to enable and configure [kured](https://github.com/weaveworks/kured) to keep nodes up to date with security patches.
+  Kured is disabled by default.

 ### Updated
  - Upgraded nginx-ingress helm chart to `v4.0.17`, which upgrade nginx-ingress to `v1.1.1`.